Trolling: United Kingdom

-In the United Kingdom, contributions made to the Internet are covered by the Malicious Communications Act 1988 as well as Section 127 of the Communications Act 2003, under which jail sentences were, until 2015, limited to a maximum of six months.
-In October 2014, the UK's Justice Secretary, Chris Grayling, said that "Internet trolls" would face up to two years in jail, under measures in the Criminal Justice and Courts Bill that extend the maximum sentence and time limits for bringing prosecutions.
+In the United Kingdom, contributions made to the Internet are covered by the Malicious Communications Act 1988 as well as Section 127 of the Communications Act 2003, under which prison sentences of up to two years or six months respectively, plus an unlimited fine, can be imposed.
+Until the Criminal Justice and Courts Act 2015, the maximum term of imprisonment for the offence under the 1988 Act was also six months; this Act also made that offence triable either way (previously it was summary) and increased the time limit for summary prosecution of the offence under the 2003 Act from the usual 12 months to 3 years.
 The House of Lords Select Committee on Communications had earlier recommended against creating a specific offence of trolling.
 Sending messages which are "grossly offensive or of an indecent, obscene or menacing character" is an offence whether they are received by the intended recipient or not.
 Several people have been imprisoned in the UK for online harassment.

 Trolls of the testimonial page of Georgia Varley faced no prosecution due to misunderstandings of the legal system in the wake of the term trolling being popularized.
 In October 2012, a twenty-year-old man was jailed for twelve weeks for posting offensive jokes to a support group for friends and family of April Jones.

-Between 2008 and 2017, 5,332 people in London were arrested and charged for behavior on social media deemed in violation of Communications Act 2003.
+Between 2008 and 2017, 5,332 people in London were arrested and charged for behavior on social media deemed in violation of the Communications Act 2003.